-The Medical Student Clerkship in Psychiatry is an eight-week rotation required of all medical students for graduation.
 The Psychiatry Clerkship strives to educate students in the diagnosis and treatment of mental illness as well as the spectrum of normal and abnormal behavior through the lifespan.
 Students will be given an appreciation of mental health and mental illness in all areas of healthcare, and we hope that students will strive to be a psychologically informed physician.
 Students will learn in various settings on the rotation including direct patient care, didactic lectures, syllabus material, clinical teaching on rounds, observation of patient interviews by other clinicians, and required text readings.

-Clerkship Director: Ye Beverly Du, M.D., M.P.H.
+Credits for Graduating Class of 2020 and 2021: 8.0 credits Credits for Graduating Class of 2022 and beyond: 4.0 credits Clerkship Director: Ye Beverly Du, M.D., M.P.H.